 If you simply want to live a virtuous, pious life and be part of a community of fellow believers, you will discover that all religions are similar at that basic level.
 But if you have the desire to personally experience God, you will only find the advanced practices that lead to that divine experience in a few religions.
 A good example of this fact has been occurring in Catholic monasteries for decades.
 Some of the monks in these monasteries have the desire to personally experience God.
 What do they do to pursue this?
-They turn to Hindu scriptures, such as Patanjali's Yoga Aphorisms, for guidelines in deep meditation and inner spiritual attainments, as there are no such teachings in Christianity.
-More than that, such teachings are regarded by the Catholic Church as heretical, and the Vatican has directed monks and nuns to cease all yoga practices and return to the path of prayer.
-Applying a modern analogy, one could say that all religions are computers designed to answer our questions about life and God.
-However, some religions are personal computers, some are minicomputers, others are mainframe computers, but Hinduism is a supercomputer.
+They turn to Hindu scriptures, such as Patanjali’s Yoga Aphorisms , for guidelines in deep meditation and inner spiritual attainments, as there are few such teachings in Christianity.
+Such teachings, however, are regarded by the Catholic Church as heretical, and the Vatican has directed monks and nuns to cease all yoga practices and return to the path of prayer.
+Applying a modern analogy, one could say that all religions are computers designed to answer our questions about life and God, but some religions are personal computers, some are minicomputers, others are mainframe computers, but Hinduism is a supercomputer.

-Belief in God is only the first step in Hinduism.
-Beyond that, it offers four ways to personally experience God.
-The first two ways involve seeing the Divine in other people.
+Hinduism offers four ways to personally experience God; the first two ways involve seeing the Divine in other people

-In some religions the ultimate experience offered is to have a strong belief in the existence of God.
-In Hinduism, however, believing in God is only a preliminary, though important, step toward an ever deepening personal experience of God's presence.
+In Hinduism, deepening personal experience of God’s presence is essential.
 Perhaps the easiest place to start is to see God in great religious teachers.
 We feel a spiritual aura about them that is different, uplifting and inspiring.
 We see a light in their eyes and feel a love in their presence we do not find in others.